-Challenging Heights is a non-profit, non-governmental organisation in Ghana which works to protect children’s rights and end child trafficking.
-Founded by James Kofi Annan in 2005, our main efforts focus on addressing trafficking of children to Lake Volta, where they are forced to work in hazardous conditions in the fishing industry.
+Challenging Heights is a non-profit, non-governmental organization in Ghana that works to protect human rights and the environment.
+Founded by James Kofi Annan in 2005, our main efforts focus on addressing human rights, climate change, and environmental issues.

 We work in underserved coastal communities in Ghana, providing support to women and children in hard-to-reach areas which are at risk of child trafficking.